COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 [Insert name of Contact Person or "School IEP Team Members"]

-Dear School IEP Team Members,
+Dear School Team Members,

-• a 1:1 classroom aide who helped him learn grade level material
+• a 1:1 classroom aide who helped him learn grade-level material

 I am requesting Extended School Year (ESY) services.